ryanchild/fctv-xmltv/readme.md

-# iCal to XMLTV Converter
+# Fort Collins TV Guide Downloader

-Just a basic script to pull in an iCal URL and convert it to XMLTV format...
+Try to scrape FCTV guide data from fcgov.com and convert it to XMLTV format...

 ------------------------------------------------------------------------